We use minimal analytics to improve the site. Is that okay?

 Auto Focus Performance

-AF is clunky and it’s not an internal focusing system, so the outer barrel does move around as the lens is focusing.
+The AF is clunky, and it’s not an internal focusing system, so the outer barrel moves around as the lens focuses.

-It’s fine for most casual styles of shooting like street photography where objects aren’t quickly moving towards or away from you, but it will struggle shooting hyper three-years olds running around a room like rabid chinchillas.
+It’s fine for most casual styles of shooting, like street photography, where objects aren’t quickly moving towards or away from you, but it will struggle shooting hyper three-year-olds running around a room like rabid chinchillas.

 ISO 200, f1.8, 1/200